slaibyh/CompProbSol/Sp20Syllabus.md

 There is no "official" textbook for this course.
 I will frequently use *Computational Physics* by Mark Newman; you can download most of this text at <http://www-personal.umich.edu/~mejn/cp/>.
 This text looks at programming exclusively through the Python language, but it also contains universal principles applicable to all languages.
 For a more MATLAB focused text, I use *Numerical Computing with MATLAB*.
 You can download it for free at <http://www.mathworks.com/moler/index_ncm.html>.

 Be warned: *do not only look to your text for information*.
 Useful information about programming is littered throughout the internet.
 Part of this course will be learning how to use those resources.
-MATLAB, Mathematica, and Python have extensive online documentation**; don\'t be afraid to use it**.
+MATLAB, Mathematica, and Python have extensive online documentation; **don\'t be afraid to use it**.
 There are hundreds of *Youtube* videos showing how to program MATLAB and Python; watch them.

 Online Resources
 ================